 Australian Familial Pancreatic Cancer Cohort

-- Understand the risk of the pancreatic cancer in families
+- Further understand pancreatic cancer risks in Australian families

 - Identify genetic and non-genetic causes of pancreatic cancer

 - Identify high risk individuals eligible for pancreatic cancer screening trials